doubleaaron/RoboND-Rover-Project/writeup_template.md

 Using the getPerspectiveTransform and warpPerspective functions in OpenCV opened my eyes.
 I utilized the mask method from the Video Walkthrough to clip the funneled outside of the camera on the Rover.

-![alt text][image2]
-Example Grid
+![alt text][image12]
 ![alt text][image5]
-![alt text][image12]
-My warping, mask and transform

-Then it was on to nav thresholding, obstacle thresholding, the rock sample thresholding and the rover_coords.
-Obstacle threshold are just the opposite of Navigable threshold on this.
+Then it was on to nav, obstacle, rock sample thresholding and rover_coords.

+threshed = color_thresh(warped)

+Obstacle thresholds are just the opposite of Navigable thresholds.
+I used obs_map to take absolute values of threshed map and returns 0's where obstacles are, multiplied by the mask.

+obs_map = np.absolute(np.float32(threshed) - 1) * mask

+Map to World Coordinates

 ![alt text][image4]